 Directions

-1. In a chilled mixing bowl, whip the heavy cream with powdered sugar and vanilla extract until soft peaks form.
+- In a cold bowl, whip the cream with sugar and vanilla until soft peaks form.

 Advice